The Tale: Plot

 As Jennifer continues to investigate that summer, she realizes that Bill and Mrs. G were probably grooming other girls.
-She remembers a college student named Iris Rose who worked for Mrs. G. Jennifer tracks Iris Rose down who tells her that she, Mrs. G and Bill had threesomes and that Mrs. G was actively involved in finding girls for Bill.
-This prompts Jennifer to remember that she was supposed to participate in group sex with Mrs. G, Bill and Iris one weekend.
-Jenny, who threw up each time she was raped by Bill, had an anxiety attack and threw up the day before she was due to go away for the weekend, causing her mother to keep her at home.
+She remembers a college student named Iris Rose who worked for Mrs. G. Jennifer tracks Iris Rose down who tells her that she, Mrs. G, and Bill had threesomes and that Mrs. G was actively involved in finding girls for Bill.
+This prompts Jennifer to remember that she was supposed to participate in group sex with Mrs. G, Bill, and Iris one weekend.
+Jenny, who threw up each time she was raped by Bill, had an anxiety attack and threw up the day before she was to go away for the weekend, causing her mother to keep her at home.
 Realizing she no longer wanted to be in a relationship with Bill, Jenny called him and broke up with him, even as he pleaded with her to stay.
 Unlike Bill, Mrs. G coldly accepted Jenny's decision to remove her horse that weekend.
 Jenny wrote about her time with Bill in an essay for school (calling it a work of fiction) in which she proclaimed herself a hero, not a victim; this is the essay her mother finds at the beginning of the film.

-Jennifer goes to an awards ceremony where Bill is being honored to confront him, calling him out as a child molester in front of his wife and the other attendees.
+Jennifer attends an awards ceremony where Bill is being honored in order to confront him, calling him out as a child molester in front of his wife and the other attendees.
 Bill denies everything and leaves.
 Jennifer has a panic attack and goes to the bathroom, and imagines sitting with her 13-year-old self.